Pine Mountain Settlement School

 Anna L. Walker, Berea, KY

-GALLERY: Admin Correspondence 1932 Southern Mountain Handicraft Guild
+GALLERY: ADMIN GENERAL CORRESPONDENCE EXTERNAL Southern Mountain Handicraft Guild

-CONTENTS: Admin Correspondence 1932 Southern Mountain Handicraft Guild
+CONTENTS: ADMIN CORRESPONDENCE EXTERNAL Southern Mountain Handicraft Guild

 [Note: Letters from PMSS staff in the PMSS Collections are carbon copies, typewritten, unsigned, and meant for the Office files.
 The original signed copies were sent to the correspondents.
 Letters to PMSS staff were typewritten unless indicated otherwise.]